 It would be nice if our mommas would clean up after the puppies until they go home.
 However, right around the time you introduce solid food, the mamas stop cleaning the puppies.
 Fortunately, at about this same time, puppies are sufficiently moving around enough to learn to pee and poop in one area and to live, eat, sleep, and play in another.
 This is where a pan filled with pine pellets comes in play.

-As the mom quits cleaning up after the puppies at around 3 1/2 weeks, we take up the job ourselves.
+As the mom quits cleaning up after the puppies at around 3 1/2 weeks, we take up the job of keeping their area clean ourselves.
 Many, many times a day, we clean the area.
 At some point shortly after puppies are 3 weeks of age, one of the puppies will “happen” to pee in the box.
 We leave it.
 The pellets absorb much of the smell so that our family doesn’t smell it.
 However, the puppies sensitive noses can smell it.
 Our leaving the pee there encourages other puppies to use the same area.
 If they happen to poop, we scoop it out and flush it.
 Gradually more and more puppies begin using the box as we clean the rest of the area multiple times a day.

 A Full Day Devoted to Potty Pan Training